Hawaii Enacts New Hemp Law, Ushering in Bright Future for Agriculture, CBD

 Hopes for Hawaiian CBD to be the new Kona Coffee

-Hawaiian Choice and Rare Cannabinoid Company founder and CEO Jared Dalgamouni, as part of the Board of Directors of the Hawaii Hemp Farmers Association, worked closely with Hawaii’s Senator Gabbard to ensure safe passage of the bill.
+Hawaiian Choice founder and CEO Jared Dalgamouni, as part of the Board of Directors of the Hawaii Hemp Farmers Association, worked closely with Hawaii’s Senator Gabbard to ensure safe passage of the bill.
 He also testified many times before the legislators in support of the Hawaiian CBD manufacturing industry.

 “We are delighted with the passage of the hemp bill.
 Hemp can fill the agricultural void left by pineapple and sugar cane and it is not dependent on tourism, which has been deeply affected by COVID-19,” Dalgamouni said.

 “We are excited to keep growing our brands and making the premium qualities of CBD from Hawaiian hemp known worldwide like Kona Coffee.”
-(Hawaiian Choice and Rare Cannabinoid Company products contain CBD extracted from Hawaii grown hemp.)
+(Hawaiian Choice products contain CBD extracted from Hawaii grown hemp.)